Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 ### Example

-Jane has 100 yCRV tokens and decides to invest them in the yUSD yYeeldBox.
+Jane has 100 BoxCRV tokens and decides to invest them in the BoxUSD YeeldBox.

 At that time the price $P$ is 1.045, the total number of YeeldBox tokens is 10,450 and of wrapped tokens 10,000. $$10450 / 10000 = 1.045$$

-Now her yCRV tokens get adjusted according to the formula above which is why she sees her now wrapped tokens \(yUSD\) reduce in quantity and the tokens in the YeeldBox \(yCRV\) are equal to the amount she invested.
+Now her BoxCRV tokens get adjusted according to the formula above which is why she sees her now wrapped tokens \(BoxUSD\) reduce in quantity and the tokens in the YeeldBox \(BoxCRV\) are equal to the amount she invested.

 So, how many wrapped tokens will she receive?